This first appeared in The Havok Journal in January 2017.

 Women have more rights in Islam today than they do anywhere else in the world.
 In Islam, women have the right to be educated.
 They have rights in both marriage and divorce.
 Islam actually forbids arranged marriages, but if you look at the majority of the “Muslim world,” you’ll see it is nothing but arranged marriages.
 But if you look at India and Pakistan there are non-Muslims who also do arranged marriages because it’s a cultural thing.

-The problem is that the ignorance and culture bleeds into the religion and does set women’s rights back.
+The problem is that the ignorance and culture bleed into the religion and does set women’s rights back.

 Deen: It’s understandable how the average American would not understand that and get confused.
 But in Islam, women are actually held to the highest degree, the highest standard.
 If you look at the Prophet Mohammad, Peace Be Upon Him (PBUH), he was married to an older woman and she made more money than him.
 She had her own business.
 But the West doesn’t really see that because it sees the culture — the male-dominated culture — suppressing women.